 9. Time is money at Disney.

 If you add up all the time it will take to get up and get ready to go into the parks from your Disney Hotel vs. Orlando Hotel, you will be winning on both ends of the day.
 You will get in quicker and be able to get back to your hotel quicker when staying at a Walt Disney World resort.
-Which brings us to our next point..
+For our family, this is one of the biggest reasons why we choose to stay at a Walt Disney World Resort.
+This brings us to our next point..

 After you get that fun souvenir, you don’t have to take it to Splash Mountain…it will go to your room!
 It does take a day for the item to show up, but your purchases magically appear in your room!
 We have used this every time we are at Disney World and it is a very nice perk!

 Depending on where you are staying, the pools at your resort will be top notch.
 Most are themed to match the hotel you are staying in.
 Depending upon your Disney Hotel, will find waterslides, zero entry pools, splash pads, and even construction cone cabanas!
-All the Disney Hotel pools are heated, so these will be fun to enjoy even in the winter months.
+All the Walt Disney World Resort and Hotel pools are heated, so these will be fun to enjoy even in the winter months.

 Our Disney motto is do Disney right when you go, and for us, that means staying on site!
 Personally, we would feel like we were missing out too much by not staying at a Disney Hotel.
-Because we do not go to Disney every year, we choose to “live it up” when we are there.
+Because we do not go to Walt Disney World every year, we choose to “live it up” when we are there.
+If you are a family that visits Walt Disney World yearly or even every other year, it may make sense for you to try an off site hotel.

 If you are like us and you don’t like long lines to an attraction, you don’t mind getting up early to beat the crowds during Magic hours, and you love the feeling of never leaving the Disney magic then the answer is simple – stay at a Walt Disney World Resort hotel.
 If you have a tight budget and are wanting to stay on site but you are not sure you can swing it, here is our suggestion: wait another year or two – we know, thats painful to say – save your money, and do Disney Right!
 Stay in the Disney Hotels and take advantage of all the perks.
 You will pay a bit more but in our opinion it will be worth it!